AliOsmanYilmaz/LinkedList-HashTable-BinaryTree/README.md

 # LinkedList-HashTable-BinaryTree
-I created linkedlist,hashtable an binarytree in Java.
+I created linkedlist,hashtable and binarytree app in Java.